erinalahorlbeck/tochecklist/README.md

+**THIS PLUG-IN IS NO LONGER ACTIVELY MAINTAINED.**

+Furthermore, it is only available under GPL, not MIT, license.
+You are strongly encouraged to look into other more modern, more freely-licensed plug-ins to replace the well-known shortcomings of `<select multiple="multiple">`

 # toChecklist plug-in for jQuery

 The toChecklist plug-in for jQuery will give you the functionality of a `<select multiple="multiple">` menu without the need to `ctrl+click` items to select/deselect them (`cmd+click` on Mac).